DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D6_Ansible_Installation.md

 chmod 400 devops_proj_udemey.pem
 ```

-7. Now we have to execute the Hosts file
+7. Now we have to execute the Hosts file and test the connection
 ```
 ansilbe -i hosts all -m ping